adamllryan/notes/CSE3461 - Wired Networks/06_link_layer.md

 Used to determine interface's MAC address knowing its IP address.
 Creates an ARP table, where each IP node on LAN has a table.
 Maps an ip address into a mac address.
 If not in ARP table, host sends ARP query to every machine on LAN and every machine but intended recipient drops packet.
 Client then replies with mac address.
+Your MAC address never leaves your LAN.

+Router wants to send packet to Machine.
+Router doesn't have IP in ARP table, so Router sends ARP query packet containing Router's MAC address on broadcast.
+Every machine will then drop this packet but Machine.
+Machine will respond with its MAC address and returns to sender.

 ## Ethernet
+Early ethernet used bus tech where you would run a cable and then tap into that cable.
+All nodes are in the same collision domain (allows collisions).
+We use star now where a switch sits in the center then every machine attaches into the switch.
+Each spoke runs a separate ethernet protocol such that nodes cannot collide with each other.
+Ethernet is connectionless and unreliable.
 ## Switches
+Link layer device is a layer 2 device.
+Switch starts with empty switch table.
+Table contains mac address, interface, and time to live.
+It will receive a packet.
+Initially table is empty and the switch will *flood* every port until it receives a response.
+Then it will add the mac address to the switch table and be able to return data to only one interface until TTL expires (since machines move).
 ## VLANs

+Virtual LANs.

 # Link Virtualization